In these past 4 months in the Dhruva Academy, the amount that I've learnt is much more than what I learnt during the 3 years in my earlier institute.

 The good thing about this place is that people do not look at you as a fresher or someone who is new to the industry.
 I have never felt out of place here.
 Even if I don't know anything here, I don’t hesitate to ask because I know people here have the desire to help.
 This is a creative medium, and people here grow only when they help each other out, share experiences (good and bad) so that all of us can learn from the other's mistakes.
 This is what art and creativity is about.

-Game Art Professional Programme (GAPP) is an initiative from Dhruva to address one of the challenges the gaming industry is facing at the moment.
+Game Art Professional Programme (GAAP) is an initiative from Dhruva to address one of the challenges the gaming industry is facing at the moment.
 In a young and thriving country like India, there are many young artists and game enthusiasts who want to make a career in this niche industry.
 Unfortunately this talent is not coupled with quality education and exposure to meet the needs of the industry.
 We come across a large talent pool with basic understanding of tools and techniques, but without skills necessary for game art creation.
-GAPP is a one year on the job training program to bridge the gap between industry standards and the quality of talent that’s currently available.
+GAAP is a one year on the job training program to bridge the gap between industry standards and the quality of talent that’s currently available.
 This is a gateway to join Dhruva, where artists work on some of the biggest game franchises in the world.

 Applicants should be proficient in tools and skills such as 3DS-Max or Maya, Z-brush, Photoshop or their equivalent, hard-surface or organic modelling and texturing.
 Also, people with traditional art background will have an added advantage during our evaluation process.
 Further details regarding the evaluation process will be communicated once the applications are received in the prescribed format.